Brain of Britain

 Brain of Britain is a BBC radio general knowledge quiz, broadcast on BBC Radio 4.

 History

+Brain of Britain is the longest-running broadcast quiz show open to the general public.
 It began as a slot in What Do You Know? in 1953.
 The main part of the show was the "Brain of Britain" quiz itself, originally called "Ask Me Another".
-There were also several other quizzes on the show, most of which were eventually sidelined to allow "Brain of Britain" a longer running time, though the popular write-in competition "Beat the Brains" is still played as part of Brain of Britain today.
+There were also several other quizzes on the show, most of which were eventually sidelined to allow "Brain of Britain" a longer running time, though the popular write-in competition "Beat the Brains" was still played as part of Brain of Britain until 2024.
 It became a programme in its own right in 1968.

 It was chaired by Franklin Engelmann until his death in 1972.
 Robert Robinson was his successor, continuing in the role for 38 years.